 ** or 01/03/20xx at the request of the Member States

-Following the submission of the accounts, the Commission will proceed with the examination of the accounts and provide its conclusion as for their acceptance by 31 May N+1 at the latest.
-The deadline for the submission of the accounts may exceptionally be extended by the Commission to 1 March N+1, upon justified request from the Member States concerned.
+Following the submission of the accounts, the Commission will proceed with the examination of the accounts and provide its conclusion as for their acceptance by 31 May N+1 at the latest in line with Article 84 of CPR.

+The Commission may exceptionally extend the deadline for the submission of the accounts to 1 March N+1, upon justified request from the Member States concerned in line with Article 59 (5) FR.

-The accounting year, Fund and operational programme should be clearly identified on the cover page of the accounts.
-For multi-fund programmes, accounts should be sent separately for each Fund.
+The accounting year, Fund and operational programme should be clearly identified in the accounts in accordance with the model of the Accounts as defined in the CIR.
+For multi-fund programmes, accounts should be sent separately for each Fund as indicated in CIR (except for YEI specific allocation and ESF).

 Amounts entered into the accounting system of the Certifying Authority

 As a general rule it should be stated that the model of the accounts mirrors the model of the final interim payment application of the accounting year concerned.
-Negative corrections reducing the expenditure declared under the final interim payment application could be included in the accounts.
-However positive corrections should be corrected in a subsequent interim payment application and not in the accounts.

-The information on amounts at priority level (and category of region) entered into the accounting system of the Certifying Authority must be submitted to the Commission using the model set out in Appendix 1 of Annex VII to CIR 2011/2014.
+The information on amounts at priority level (and category of region) entered into the accounting system of the CA must be submitted to the Commission using the model set out in Appendix 1 of Annex VII to CIR 2011/2014.